 Var 1 (left) is for when the wall outlet is within reach but the appliance is not, and Var 2 for when both the outlet and the appliance are inaccessible.
+With either type, the switch can be put inaccessible.
 With either type, the switch can be pulled to a comfortable location for activating by foot (Var 1) or by hand (Var 2).
 Thanks, Jim Jardine, for this solution.